-Since 1999 I pursue my passion and proficiency in Digital Product Development while working predominantly in the payment and technology spaces.
-In a traditional product career from business analyst through to Executive VP of Products, it was always teamwork in the context of the organisation that fascinated me.
+Since 1999 I have pursued my passion and proficiency in Digital Product Development while working predominantly in the payment and technology spaces.
+In a traditional product career, from business analyst through to Executive VP of Products, it was always teamwork in the context of the organisation that fascinated me.

-My discovery of Agile in 2010 sparked a new-found thirst of learning.
-Since going independent in 2012, I continue to learn & explore new ways of high-performance teamwork.
+My discovery of Agile in 2010 sparked a new-found thirst for learning.
+Since going independent in 2012, I have continued to learn & explore new ways of high-performance teamwork.

-When I'm not teaching, coaching, or mentoring Agile practitioners, leaders, or coaches, I serve leadership teams as their team coach (here's an example).
-Thusly I support the unlocking of major enterprise agility improvements as the leadership team journeys towards high-performance.
+When I’m not teaching, coaching, or mentoring Agile practitioners, leaders, or coaches, I serve leadership teams as their team coach.
+This way I support the unlocking of major enterprise agility improvements as the leadership team journeys towards high performance.

-Over the years I got to work with a variety of companies across sectors (see below).
+Over the years, I got to work with various companies across sectors (see below).
 The status quo is that only about 10% of teams are high-performing, leadership teams included.
 I am devoted to improving upon this as much as possible.

 My early attempts at effecting enterprise-level & large-scale pursuits of agility that didn’t include senior management teams were less effective.
 Since 2014, successively working more closely with senior leaders first has been integral in mitigating the issue.
 Most of this practice is centred around guiding senior management teams as teams to purposeful proficiency & performance in a world of increasing complexity.